mongodb/docs-commandline-tools/source/includes/fact-match-dump-restore-versions.rst

 .. note::

-   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same version or one major version later than the source deployment.
+   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments that run the same version or one major version later than the source deployment.
 For example, to restore to a MongoDB {+server-version+} deployment from a source deployment that is lower than MongoDB {+server-previous-version+}, you must